Zoje Stage: BIO

 LONGER BIO:

 Zoje Stage's debut novel, BABY TEETH, was a USA Today and international bestseller.
 It was nominated for a Bram Stoker Award and named one of the best books of the year by Forbes Magazine, Library Journal, PopSugar, Barnes & Noble, Bloody Disgusting, and BookBub.
-Her follow-up novel, WONDERLAND, was described in a starred review from Booklist as a "beautifully choreographed and astonishing second novel."
-With her third book, GETAWAY, the New York Times declared her "a writer with a gift for the lyrical and the frightening."
-Her widely-praised latest novel, MOTHERED, was an Amazon First Reads pick and spent numerous weeks as the No. 1 Horror Suspense title on Amazon.
+Her second "mind-bending" (New York Times) novel, WONDERLAND, was one of Book Riot's Best Horror Books of 2020.
+GETAWAY, "a stunning...third triumph" (Booklist, starred review), was named by LitReactor as one of the best books of 2021.
+Her most recent novel, "utterly harrowing...masterful" (Criminal Element) is MOTHERED.
 She lives in Pittsburgh with her cats.

 BACKGROUND BIO: